3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 >[!IMPORTANT]
 >Be sure you have included the files correctly & have set everything up as well as possible.

+>[!IMPORTANT]
+>If you're using a Sovol SV08 or SV08 Max don't test home just yet, be sure to complete the model specific page for your printer first (link to page below) as there is a duplicate homing_override section that needs commenting out first!

 If you are sure you have covered all items general and model/setup specific you can attempt your first homing!
 Be sure to double check your probe &/or Z endstop is working correctly!